The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 He had no compassion or whatever.

-But this just goes to show that when Democrats need to look back to history, when this regime, when the media, the American left needs to look back to history, to try to connect with the majority of people in this country, they have to go to one of the greatest Republican presidents of all time and try to pull it off.
+But this just goes to show that when Democrats need to look back to history, when this regime, when the media, the American left needs to look back to history to try to connect with the majority of people in this country, they have to go to one of the greatest Republican presidents of all time and try to pull it off.

 I know, I know, just getting something out of the printer, which is about 25 yards away from me here as opposed to right next door when we are at the EIB Southern Committee.

-I'm not complaining, I'm just uh just explaining.
+I'm just explaining.

-I mean, there's no reason you had if you don't read Gawker.
+Folks, I don't know if you've heard about, there's no reason you had because you don't read Gawker.

 I wouldn't advise you go there to their website.

-And if you do, don't tell anybody I told you.
+And if you do, don't tell anybody, I told you.

 They have a story.

-This is just with a picture that I don't believe.
+This is just a picture.

 Barry Diller is a prime media mogul.

-Uh one of the ABC protege way, way back in the glory days of the three networks.
+One of the ABC protege way, way back in the glory days of the three networks.

 Just a brilliant media guy.